quantnetwork/blockchain-developer-exercises-foundations/Exercise3.md

 #### Searching for the Latest Payment Transaction

-We will search for the latest payment transaction on the Bitcoin test network.
+We will demostrate searching for a UTXO transaction through a specific example.
+In this example we will search for the latest payment transaction on the Bitcoin test network.
 To do so, run the following script:

 ```
 node examples/transaction-search/autoexecute-transaction-search.js password=MY_PASSWORD